Joe Roberts (motorcyclist): 2020

-After the 2020 season Roberts was seen as a hot commodity in the Grand Prix World Championship.
-Roberts was offered not only deals with multiple front running teams on the Moto2 grid but was even offered a MotoGP ride with Aprilia to partner Aleix Espargaro in 2021, a move that was endorsed not only by Roberts manager and American Racing team principal Eitan Bitbul but also his mentor John Hopkins and was even endorsed by Espargaro himself.
+After the 2020 season, Roberts was seen as a hot commodity in the Grand Prix World Championship.
+Roberts was offered not only deals with multiple front running teams on the Moto2 grid but was even offered a MotoGP ride with Aprilia to partner Aleix Espargaro in 2021, a move that was endorsed not only by Roberts manager and American Racing team principal Eitan Butbul but also his mentor John Hopkins and was even endorsed by Espargaro himself.

-Italtrans Racing Team (2021–present)
+Italtrans Racing Team (2021–2023)

 2021

 Roberts ultimately declined the offer to move up to MotoGP for Aprilia upon consulting with Ducati rider Andrea Dovizioso and instead chose to race for Italtrans Racing Team, whom Moto2 series champion Enea Bastianini raced for before moving up to MotoGP himself.

 Italtrans Racing announced on September 27, 2021, that they had resigned Roberts for another season.
 Roberts suffered a broken collarbone at Misano on October 22, 2021, and underwent surgery the following Tuesday, forcing him to miss the last two rounds of the 2021 season.

+Return to American Racing (2024)

+American Racing Team announced a deal with Roberts for the 2024 Moto2 season.
+The Malibu rider returned to the team that led him to make his debut in the world championship, now with content subscription service OnlyFans as a big sponsor.